 Even magazine publishers are faced with new economic realities when pricing publications online.

 The marginal cost of delivering a digital subscription to your own website is near zero.
-The cost of delivering digital issues via the Apple, Amazon, or Barnes & Noble digital newsstands is based on remit and the cost of delivering a digital issue paid to your digital publishing software provider (most likely the Adobe Digital Publishing Suite).
+The cost of delivering digital issues via digital newsstands and app stores is based on remit and the cost of delivering a digital issue paid to your digital publishing software provider (Mag+, Adobe Digital Publishing Suite, etc.).

 While the above is new, an Excel spreadsheet can help you map the right solution easily.
 The tougher decision is deciding how to position subscription versus single copy or limited access.
 It would be nice if there were a one-size-fits-all solution to this problem.
 There’s not.
 Depending upon your brand, delivery channels, and publishing economics (user, sponsor, or some hybrid of the two), one of these three solutions might be best for you.

 You’ll find that those who aren’t bundling subscription products into membership products through Universal Pricing or Contrast Pricing will be best served by the guidelines below: